opendocsg/slw-judgments-backfill/2003_SGHC_213/report.md

 19     In addition, he had been sentenced to three years’ imprisonment and four strokes of the cane in 1986, and five-and-a-half years’ imprisonment and 12 strokes in 1987.
 He had also accumulated some $6,150 in fines.
 I was satisfied that there was a real danger that the respondent would reoffend, and that it was expedient for the protection of the public that he should be detained in custody for a substantial period of time.
 The facts of this appeal clearly satisfied the threshold test in _Tan Ngin Hai v PP_.

 20     I disagreed with only one aspect of the district judge’s reasoning.
 In coming to his conclusion that the respondent was a suitable candidate for preventive detention, he relied on the New Zealand Court of Appeal decision in _R v Leitch_ [1998] 1 NZLR 420.
 That case considered s 75(2) of the New Zealand Criminal Justice Act 1985, which provided for the sentence of preventive detention for certain specified offences, including sexual offences.
-I had, however, held in _PP v Perumal s/o Suppiah_ [2000] 3 SLR 308 at 317 that there were critical differences between the New Zealand provision and our s 12(2).
+I had, however, held in _PP v Perumal s/o Suppiah_ <span class="citation">[2000] 3 SLR 308</span> at 317 that there were critical differences between the New Zealand provision and our s 12(2).
 As such, I declined to follow _R v Leitch_.
 I agreed, however, with the district judge’s conclusion that the respondent should be subjected to a term of preventive detention.

 21     The question, then, was how long the respondent should be detained in custody.
 The district judge was of the opinion that the appropriate period of detention was 12 years.
 I did not agree.
 A sentence of 12 years was manifestly inadequate to reflect the length and gravity of the